99991/ParallelZipFile/README.md

 ![Benchmark](https://raw.githubusercontent.com/99991/ParallelZipFile/main/benchmark.png)

-This plot shows how long it takes to process a 10 MB zip file containing files of varying size with 1, 2, 4 or 8 threads using ZipFile or ParallelZipFile.
+This plot shows how long it takes to process a 10 MB zip archive containing files of increasing size with 1, 2, 4 or 8 threads using ZipFile or ParallelZipFile.
+The zip archive contains fewer files as the file size of the contained individual files grows to keep the total size of the zip archive approximately the same (header sizes not considered).

 * For very small files, single threaded performance is higher than multi-threaded performance, but multi-threaded performance is higher for medium to large files.
 * ParallelZipFile is faster than ZipFile with almost any number of threads.
 The difference decreases with larger files.